B-Wilso/16mips/README.md

 # Look at the pdf named FPGA Final to see an evaluation of code written for a 16 bit 16 instruction mips processor:
 https://github.com/B-Wilso/16mips/blob/main/FPGA%20FINAL.pdf
-Our object was to create a 16 bit 16 instruction MIPs processor, flash it onto an FPGA board, load set of instructions into memory to run, and display the IR and PC on the seven segement display.
-My implementation has the ability to execute all 16 instructions and the longest cycle instruction is BIZ/BNZ for 4cc.
+Our objective was to create a 16 bit 16 instruction MIPs processor, flash it onto an FPGA board, load a set of instructions into memory to run, and display the IR and PC on the seven segement display.

 Overview of clock cycles based on instructions:
 | Instruction | 1cc | 2cc | 3cc | 4cc |